 - The reason you picked your career pathway and why you feel the educational institution you selected will help you make the most progress toward your career goal.

 - Your commitment to JAG to uphold the responsibilities of a Smith Scholar by achieving your career goal and helping others who need a boost to achieve their academic and career goals.

 - High School Transcript – official or unofficial.

-- Proof of Application or Acceptance – Please upload either of these documents below.
+- Proof of Application or Acceptance – Upload either of these documents below.
 If you cannot upload for some reason there is space to explain.

-Three Reference Letters – Please upload three reference letters below that document the specific examples required.
+- Three Reference Letters – Upload three reference letters below that document the specific examples required.

-- Reference #1 should provide specific examples of applicant's academic capabilities and achievements as well as evidence of U.S. citizenship
+- Reference #1 provide specific examples of applicant’s academic capabilities and achievements

-- High Resolution Photo – The applicant's photo can be uploaded below.
+- High Resolution Photo – The applicant’s photo is uploaded below.